Detox Your Pet’s Flea & Tick Prevention

 Our pets’ bodies are constantly in contact with chemicals in our environment.
 When it comes to flea, mosquito, and tick season we and our pets have options.
 When we choose to help lessen the toxic loads on their bodies, we help make positive changes to their health and longevity.
 Spot treatments may have great marketing campaigns and ease of use, but a quick google search will show you the toll they take on the body month after month has caused numerous documented side effects, and even death.
 This year consider a change and choose a safer, healthier choice for your pet and your whole family.

-1. Safe Repellents: There are many essential oils (lemongrass, lavender, cedar wood, neem, to name a few) that are safe for use on our pets, and also highly effective at repelling biting insects.
+- Safe Repellents: There are many essential oils (lemongrass, lavender, cedar wood, neem, to name a few) that are safe for use on our pets, and also highly effective at repelling biting insects.
 Regularly applying these topical repellents to your pet & their collars or bandannas keeps bugs from wanting to bite your pet.
-This helps protects them from the itchiness of bug bites, and also helps to prevent diseases such as heartworm, lyme disease, and parasites.
+This helps protects them from the itchiness of bug bites, and also helps to prevent diseases such as heart worm, lyme disease, and parasites.
 These sprays can often be used indoors as well on pet beds, rugs and blankets to help keep your home uninviting to pests.
-If you are ready to ditch the chemical treats and spot treatments, Pet Grocer has a ready to go pet spray called Defense that can be used on your pet & family (click here for the cat friendly Feline Defense).
+If you are ready to ditch the chemical treats and spot treatments, Pet Grocer makes a ready to go pet spray called Defense that can be used on your pet & family (click here for the cat friendly Feline Defense).
+We also stock biobased Kin+Kind Flea+Tick Repel Spray.

 Switching from the convenience of once a month drops to a regular pest routine may seem like extra at first, however, once you get in the groove it is just like your applying sunscreen and bug spray to your family in preparations for outdoor activities.
 The benefits from ditching chemical laden oral and topical pesticides are HUGE!
 Your pet’s body will thank you for not burdening it with a heavy toxic soup.
 Less toxins will hopefully lead to a healthier immune system, fewer sensitivities, and add longevity to your pet’s life.